About

 The band first adopted the name Water Street from the location where the band would meet to practice, write and hone their craft.
 They took the name as a nod to their roots, reflecting the close sense of community bonding them to their town, each other, and their work.

 The band released their first full-length album "Waiting for Martin," in 2016 and followed with "Dear You," a six-track EP in 2018.
 They have appeared on the pages of Vents Magazine and The Indie Music Review, and played hundreds of shows across the region.
-The band competed in and won Dorney Park's first Battle of the Bands in 2016, earning them a spot on one of Musikfest's main stages in Bethlehem PA later that year.
-Water Street's third album, "All We Tried To Be," debuted in March of 2022.
+The group competed in and won Dorney Park's first Battle of the Bands in 2016, earning them a spot on one of Musikfest's main stages in Bethlehem, PA later that year.

 This is a band that means what they say.
 Sit back, take a listen, and expect the unexpected.
 Prepare to be won over by Water Street's dynamic energy and genuine likeability.